lmtani/s-scitamineum-pipelines/README.md

 This repository contains all the workflows used to polish and analyze the *S. scitamineum* reference genome first published in the 2015 paper:

-> Complete Genome Sequence of Sporisorium scitamineum and Biotrophic Interaction Transcriptome with Sugarcane.
-Taniguti LM, Schaker PDC, Benevenuto J, Peters LP, Carvalho G, et al. (2015) Complete Genome Sequence of Sporisorium scitamineum and Biotrophic Interaction Transcriptome with Sugarcane.
+> Taniguti LM, Schaker PDC, Benevenuto J, Peters LP, Carvalho G, et al. (2015) Complete Genome Sequence of *Sporisorium scitamineum* and Biotrophic Interaction Transcriptome with Sugarcane.
 PLOS ONE 10(6): e0129318. https://doi.org/10.1371/journal.pone.0129318

 An updated manuscript detailing our polishing and analyses will be available on [bioRxiv](https://www.biorxiv.org/) soon.